zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_dispersion_d3.rst

-where :math:`C_n` is the averaged, geometry-dependent nth-order dispersion coefficient for atom pair :math:`ij`, :math:`r_{ij}` their internuclear distance, :math:`s_n` are XC functional-dependent scaling factor, and :math:`f_n^{damp}` are damping functions.
+where :math:`C_n` is the averaged, geometry-dependent nth-order dispersion coefficient for atom pair :math:`ij`, :math:`r_{ij}` their inter-nuclear distance, :math:`s_n` are XC functional-dependent scaling factor, and :math:`f_n^{damp}` are damping functions.

 .. note::